planetfederal/qgis-suite-plugin/doc/gui.rst

 .. image:: log.png

 When the explorer window is docked, the log and description panels are found on its lower the lower part.
 If you undock the window, they will be placed on the right--hand side of it, to make better use of the available space.
+The image above shows the undocked configuration.

 Using the explorer
 ******************